afexer/pyapi/README.md

 ### Python Web API Application ###

---- Please read all requirements before you bid ---

 My client requires an api built using flask-restful, flask-sqlalchemy, flask-JWT, running on Apache using mod_wsgi, and MySQL using celery to manage background tasks.
 Once the project is complete I will pay the full amount in a single Milestone.

 ## Requirements: ##